-TASC Test Assessing Secondary Completion™ is a brand name and trademark for McGraw-Hill School Education Holdings, LLC.
+TASC Test Assessing Secondary Completion™ is a brand name and trademark for DRC School Education Holdings, LLC.
 TASC Test Assessing Secondary Completion is a test used to measure high school equivalency.
-As a publisher you can help McGraw-Hill protect the trademark, potential test takers, and adult learners from illegal programs and fraud by following these procedures.
+As a publisher you can help DRC protect the trademark, potential test takers, and adult learners from illegal programs and fraud by following these procedures.
 Get more information about TASC test branding guidelines for Publishers.

 TASC Test Readiness

 Need help preparing for the TASC Test?

 The TASC Test Readiness Assessment can help examinees practice and prepare to see if they have the knowledge, skills, and abilities needed to pass the TASC test.
 By completing the Readiness Assessment, examinees receive a score in the form of a percentage that indicates the likelihood of them passing the TASC test.
 In addition, the Readiness Assessment provides examinees feedback on areas of weakness, allowing them to better focus their efforts as they prepare to take the test.

 To order a copy of the TASC Test Readiness Assessment contact Data Recognition Corporation TASC Test Customer Support at TASCtest_helpdesk@ctb.com or call 888.282.0589 and select option 4.

 Where can I find TASC test sample practice items?